sqlc-dev/sqlc/docs/tutorials/getting-started-sqlite.md

 RETURNING *;
 ```

 You are now ready to generate code.
-Run the `generate` command.
-You shouldn't see any errors or output.
+You shouldn't see any output when you run
+the `generate` subcommand, unless something goes wrong:

 ```shell
 sqlc generate
 ```

-You should now have a `tutorial` package containing three files.
+You should now have a `tutorial` subdirectory with three files containing Go
+source code.
+These files comprise a Go package named `tutorial`:

 ```
 ├── go.mod